-- 1.22 "Nursing assistant" means a nurse's aide, or home health aide, who is a paraprofessional, registered, pursuant to the provisions of Chapter 23-17.9 of the Rhode Island General laws, as amended, and who is trained to give personal care and related health care and assistance based on his/her level of preparation to individuals who are sick, disabled, dependent or infirm, and who are residents of or receive services from health care facilities licensed pursuant to Chapter 23-17 of the Rhode Island General Laws, as amended, or who are receiving services from agencies licensed pursuant to Chapter 23-17.7 of the Rhode Island General Laws, as amended. - 1.23 "Patient" means a person who receives home nursing care or home care provider services or who is judged to need home nursing care or home care provider services based upon the results of an initial screening.
-The terms "patient" and "client" are synonymous in the context of the rules and regulations herein. - 1.24 "Person" shall mean any individual, trust or estate, partnership, corporation (including associations, joint stock companies, and insurance companies) state or political subdivision or instrumentality of a state. - 1.25 "Personal care services" means those services provided to a patient that do not require the skills of a licensed nurse.
-These services may include, but are not limited to: bathing, dressing, grooming, caring for hair/nails, and assistance with ambulation. - 1.26 "Physician" shall mean any individual licensed to practice medicine or osteopathy in this state or any other state in the United States. - 1.27 "Plan of care" or "care plan", as used herein, means the comprehensive written plan for the patient's care.
+- 1.22 "Nursing assistant" means a nurse's aide, or home health aide, who is a paraprofessional, registered, pursuant to the provisions of RIGL Chapter 23-17.9 [Reference 8], and who is trained to give personal care and related health care and assistance based on his/her level of preparation to individuals who are sick, disabled, dependent or infirm, and who are residents of or receive services from health care facilities licensed pursuant to RIGL Chapter 23-17 [Reference 1], or who are receiving services from agencies licensed pursuant to RIGL Chapter 23-17.7.1 [Reference 5]. - 1.23 "Patient" means a person who receives home nursing care or home care provider services or who is judged to need home nursing care or home care provider services based upon the results of an initial screening.
+The terms "patient" and "client" are synonymous in the context of these Regulations. - 1.24 "Person" shall mean any individual, trust or estate, partnership, corporation (including associations, joint stock companies, and insurance companies) state or political subdivision or instrumentality of a state. - 1.25 "Personal care services" means those services provided to a patient that do not require the skills of a licensed nurse.
+These services may include, but are not limited to: bathing, dressing, grooming, caring for hair/nails, and assistance with ambulation. - 1.26 "Physician" shall mean any individual licensed to practice medicine or osteopathy in Rhode Island or any other state in the United States. - 1.27 "Plan of care" or "care plan", as used of these Regulations, means the comprehensive written plan for the patient's care.
 The plan shall include physician orders for medications, treatments, procedures, or therapeutic services, where indicated; and shall also encompass patient assessments and treatment goals/objectives, including provisions for personal care and social needs.
-(For further requirements related to the patient's plan of care, see sections 16.1(d) and 21.8 herein). - 1.28 "Service provided directly" shall mean services rendered by employees of a licensed home nursing care provider or home care provider agency. - 1.29 "Supervision" shall mean clinical guidance provided by a qualified person for the assessment and monitoring of patient care management. - 1.29.1 Registered nurses and other appropriate professionals of the health care team, licensed, registered and/or certified as may be required by the laws of Rhode Island, shall supervise (directly or indirectly) nursing assistants.
-A registered nurse shall supervise any acts, functions or tasks performed by a nursing assistant that are nursing-related. - 1.30 "Therapeutic services", as used herein, means those treatments provided by a licensed health care professional that have medicinal or healing properties, such as infusion, respiratory, occupational, speech, or physical therapy and that are included in the patient's care plan.
+(For further requirements related to the patient's plan of care, see §16.1(d) and §21.8 of these Regulations). - 1.28 "RIGL" means the General Laws of Rhode Island, as amended. - 1.29 "Service provided directly" shall mean services rendered by employees of a licensed home nursing care provider or home care provider. - 1.30 "Supervision" shall mean clinical guidance provided by a qualified person for the assessment and monitoring of patient care management. - 1.30.1 Registered nurses and other appropriate professionals of the health care team, licensed, registered and/or certified as may be required by the laws of Rhode Island, shall supervise (directly or indirectly) nursing assistants.
+A registered nurse shall supervise any acts, functions or tasks performed by a nursing assistant that are nursing-related. - 1.31 "Therapeutic services", as used in these Regulations, means those treatments provided by a licensed health care professional that have medicinal or healing properties, such as infusion,

-1.31 "Uncompensated care" means health care services provided by a home nursing care or home care provider for which the home nursing care or home care provider does not and has not expected payment and which health care services are not recognized as either a receivable or as revenue in the home nursing care or home care provider's financial statements.
+- respiratory, occupational, speech, or physical therapy and that are included in the patient's care plan. - 1.32 "These Regulations" mean all parts of Rhode Island Rules and Regulations for Licensing of Home Nursing Care and Home Care Providers [R23-17-HNC/HC/PRO]. - 1.33 "Uncompensated care" means health care services provided by a home nursing care or home care provider for which the home nursing care or home care provider does not and has not expected payment and which health care services are not recognized as either a receivable or as revenue in the home nursing care or home care provider's financial statements.

-Section 2.0 General Requirements for Licensure
+Section 2.0 General Requirements for Licensure and Certificate of Need Requirements